 Jan 21: Former State Department official Alger Hiss is convicted of two counts of perjury in connection with accusations that he had been a Soviet spy.
 The two-month-long trial is the second, after the first trial ended in a hung jury last July.

 Jan 25: Secretary of State Dean Acheson tells a news conference that regardless of what the courts or others might do, “I do not intend to turn my back on Alger Hiss.”
-He cites as his guiding principles those “stated on the Mount of Olives” Acheson’s remarks quickly blow up to become a major political issue with Republicans and Southern Democrats demanding his resignation.
+He cites as his guiding principles those “stated on the Mount of Olives” Acheson’s remarks quickly blow up to become a major political issue.
+Republicans and Southern Democrats will demand Acheson’s resignation.

 Jan 25: Six month-long contract negotiations between the United Auto Workers and Chrysler break down over pension benefits, leading 85,000 auto workers to walk off the job.
 Another 23,000 workers are idle at Briggs Manufacturing, which makes bodies for Chrysler.
 The strike will last until May.